sim4ia/sigir2025/index.md

 To understand how and whether the evaluation of information access technology can truly benefit from simulating user interactions, not only tools and frameworks are critical, but a multidisciplinary discussion and mutual understanding among the broad and sometimes conflicting perspectives is necessary.
 Simulations have to be aligned to the real-world settings of users and their complex information needs, contexts, and requirements.
 This workshop should serve as a forum to bring together researchers and practitioners.
 Additionally, this workshop aims to provide a much-needed forum for the community to discuss the emerging challenges when applying (user) simulations to evaluate information access systems in simulation-based shared tasks.
 Our goals are to:

-* item Continue our series of workshops to generate an open conversation about possible future scenarios, applications, and methods to include simulations in the evaluation of IA systems;
+* Continue our series of workshops to generate an open conversation about possible future scenarios, applications, and methods to include simulations in the evaluation of IA systems;
 * Provide a forum at SIGIR to discuss the pressing and emerging issues the IR community faces, and how simulations can help to overcome these;
 * Develop and advertise the idea of organizing a TREC/CLEF campaign that includes simulations as a core element;
 * Test an initial setting for two (micro) shared tasks designed around two IA use cases that might form the basis for the aforementioned TREC/CLEF campaign.